 Many of our enterprise platform customers initially use either our free or paid version of Nessus, one of the most widely deployed vulnerability assessment solutions in the cybersecurity industry.
-Nessus, which is the technology that underpins our enterprise platform offerings, is designed to quickly and accurately identify security vulnerabilities, configuration issues and malware.
+Nessus, which is sold on a stand-alone basis, and is the technology that underpins our enterprise platform offerings, is designed to quickly and accurately identify security vulnerabilities, configuration issues and malware.
 Our free version of Nessus, Nessus Essentials, allows for vulnerability assessment over a limited number of IP addresses.
 We believe many of our Nessus customers begin with Nessus Essentials and subsequently upgrade to Nessus Professional, the paid version of Nessus; however, we expect a significant number of users to continue to use Nessus Essentials.

-There have been more than 2.5 million cumulative unique downloads, which refers to an individual email address utilized to register for the use of Nessus Essentials.
+There have been more than 2.5 million cumulative unique downloads of Nessus Essentials, which refers to an individual email address utilized to register for the use of the product.
 We believe that the cumulative number of unique downloads of the free version of Nessus is representative of our brand recognition among cybersecurity professionals and that continued growth in this number suggests broader awareness among potential customers.
 While we believe that the cumulative number of unique downloads may provide an indication of the growth and scale of our thought leadership and brand awareness, we do not expect this metric to necessarily correlate to future revenue growth opportunities, and we do not consider this metric a measure of our operating performance.

-Revenue in the three months ended March 31, 2021 and 2020 was \$123.2 million and \$102.6 million, respectively, representing year-over-year growth of 20%.
-Our recurring revenue, which includes revenue from subscription arrangements for software and cloud-based solutions and maintenance associated with perpetual licenses, represented 94%, and 93% of revenue in the three months ended March 31, 2021 and 2020, respectively.
-Our net loss in the three months ended March 31, 2021 and 2020 was \$7.7 million and \$23.0 million, respectively, as we continue to invest in our business and market opportunity.
-Our cash flows from operating activities were \$38.6 million and \$4.5 million in the three months ended March 31, 2021 and 2020, respectively.
+Revenue in the three months ended September 30, 2021 and 2020 and the nine months ended September 30, 2021 and 2020 was \$138.7 million, \$112.3 million, \$392.1 million and \$322.1 million, respectively, representing year-over-year growth of 23% and 22% in the quarterly and year-to-date periods, respectively.
+Our recurring revenue, which includes revenue from subscription arrangements for software and cloud-based solutions and maintenance associated with perpetual licenses, represented 95%, 94%, 94% and 93% of revenue in the three months ended September 30, 2021 and 2020 and the nine months ended September 30, 2021 and 2020, respectively.
+Our net loss in the three months ended September 30, 2021 and 2020 was \$16.2 million, \$5.9 million, \$35.6 million and \$40.8 million, respectively, as we continue to invest in our business and market opportunity.
+Our cash flow from operating activities was \$19.6 million, \$24.8 million, \$74.8 million and \$46.3 million in the three months ended September 30, 2021 and 2020 and the nine months ended September 30, 2021 and 2020, respectively.